citizennet/purescript-halogen-select/docs/tutorials/getting-started.md

 How does a component know what to do?

 In Halogen, we give names to each computation we'd like a component to run.
-Computations that can side effects but don't return anything are colloquially called *actions*; those that can have side effects and also return something are called *requests*.
+Computations that can have side effects but don't return anything are colloquially called *actions*; those that can have side effects and also return something are called *requests*.
 The type that lists out the possible actions and requests for a component is called the component's *query algebra*.
 The Halogen guide has a relevant [section about query algebras](https://github.com/slamdata/purescript-halogen/blob/master/docs/2%20-%20Defining%20a%20component.md#query-algebra) if you'd like to know more.

 What actions and requests can our starter component perform?
 By looking at the query algebra, we see just one constructor: